jpwahle/cs-insights-crawler/README.md

 The command `countabstractsanth` counts the amount abstracts and papers in the ACL Anthology based on the XML files.

 ## Filters
-The following filters are applicable to all non-misc (and for now non-dataset related) commands.
+The following filters are applicable to all commands except the few ones under [Misc](#misc).
 They will filter out rows that do not match the specified filters or mask certain attributes.
-Different filter can be applied simultaneously.
+Different filters can be applied simultaneously.
 The filters will then work additively, i.e. the more different filters are specified, the more restrictive the selection is.

 ### Data
 The filter `--data <type>` allows selecting only specific parts of the data.